cam-leo/cam-leo/README.md

 Hi there! 👋

-I’m Leo, a passionate data enthusiast with a strong foundation in Mathematics and Statistics from the University of Toronto.
+I’m Leo, with a degree Mathematics and Statistics from the University of Toronto.
 My journey in analysis has always been driven by curiosity and a desire to uncover insights from data.
 Here’s a bit more about me and what I do:

-📘 Education:
+📘 **Education**:

 Bachelor of Science, Mathematics and Statistics at the University of Toronto.

-💼 Projects:
+💼 **Projects**:

 Life Insurance Data Analysis: Conducted in January 2023 using R and SQL.